CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

     Fig. 3.4.
 Logistic Regression predicted heatmap.
 </p>

-Compared to the original heatmap, we notice that there graffiti in Downtown, Mount Pleasant and the Westend is set to increase, while the southern part of Marpole is trending towards becoming the newest hub for graffiti.
-Hence, it would be a good idea to target these areas when it comes to enforcement.
+Compared to the original heatmap, we notice that graffiti in Downtown, Mount Pleasant and Westend is set to increase, while the southern part of Marpole is trending towards becoming the newest hub for graffiti.
+Consequently, it would be a good idea to target these areas when it comes to enforcement.

 ## Classification